MarxKnowswine/gns3_os10_preloaded/README.md

 cd gns3_os10_preloaded</br>
 sudo chmod 755 install.sh</br>
 ./install.sh</br>

+# How to use
+Once the installation is over
 <strong>2) Create your own project or import the pre-built one</strong></br>
 Run gns3 (via gnome terminal or GUI)</br>
 If you want to import the pre-build project, just go on File -> Open Project -> /home/gns3-user/GNS3/projects/OS10_GNS3.gns3a